clpi/cyu.lua/README.md

-# cayu.nvim
+# cyu.lua

 <div align="center">
     <img src="./res/luacmp.png" alt="preview of lua code" style="image-rendering: crisp-edges; object-position: center; width: 100%; height: auto; object-fit: cover;border: solid 1px #bbb; object-fit: fill;"/>
 </div>

-## About
+<big>A simple, darker, ayu-based colorscheme for Neovim in particular, and a few other editors.</Big>
+- For history buffs, this is a Neovim theme in Lua which roughly follows the ayu colorset while trying to make the extra Treesitter parsing show all the colors I believe it is truly worth, for all the wonderful plugins it's worth.

-- `04/21/22 08:04` An ayu-based them, intended to be a personal theme I can continually modify and tweak over time.
+- It's an ayu-based them, intended to be a personal theme I can continually modify and tweak over time.
 The repo itself is almost fully based on the (excellent) [tokyonight.nvim][tokyonight] theme and Github repo.
 The cuurrent end-product is something which looks vaguely colorful and resembles its inspiration Ayu ever-so-vaguely...
 I think?

 ## Installation